sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhagavadgItA/bhagavadgItAsambaddhapustakAni/enIbesanT/bhagavadgItA.md

 Dhritarâshtra said:

- On the holy plain, on the field of [Kuru,\*](# "The common ancestor of the contending parties,he Kurus and the Pandavas, in the impending battle,")gathered together, eager for battle, what did they,O Sanjaya, my people and the Pândavas?
+ On the holy plain, on the field of Kuru,\*[^1]gathered together, eager for battle, what did they,O Sanjaya, my people and the Pândavas?
 (1)

+[^1]: "The common ancestor of the contending parties,he Kurus and the Pandavas, in the impending battle,"

 **सञ्जय उवाच।**